GOP Poised For Tax Victory, After A Brief Delay

 I believe the entire Republican Party, will come to rue the day they voted for the #GOPTaxScam.— Chuck Schumer (@SenSchumer) December 20, 2017

 That day was delayed because of Senate rules, which prevent the bill from including any measures considered "extraneous" to budget matters.
 After the House passed what was believed to be the final version of the bill on Tuesday, Democratic senators challenged provisions relating to education and a technical issue over the naming of the bill.
-The Senate parliamentarian ruled that they did not fit inside the budget rules the bill is being passed under, which allow it to be approved by a simple 51-vote majority, bypassing any risk of a Democratic filibuster.
+The Senate parliamentarian ruled that they did not fit inside the budget rules that the bill is being passed under, which allow it to be approved by a simple 51-vote majority, bypassing any risk of a Democratic filibuster.

 Because the chambers have to pass identical legislation, the House must take one final vote to align the measures on Wednesday.
-It will then go to President Trump for his signature, though it's not clear that the bill would be signed on Wednesday or at a later date.
+It will then go to Trump for his signature, though it's not clear whether the bill would be signed on Wednesday or at a later date.